 I live at 3940 Bringle Ferry Road and have been living in Rowan County for forty years.
 When I cross daily from Bringle Ferry Road going into Granite Quarry, down to the bottom of the hill to Salisbury Avenue, it makes me very nervous with the turns.
 There's two bends in the road.
 My question tonight, it's a dangerous situation there.
 When you come down Dunn's Mountain Road and you come to Salisbury Avenue, you start slowing down.
-When you stop, you look to the right there's a sign that says 35 miles per hour with two pink flags on it.
+When Town of Gypoiles Popping ulook to the right there's a Psight that says 35 miles per hour with Priving the Priving United the Priving United Salisbury Avenue.

+on it.
 Turn around the other way, less than 200 feet away is a sign that is 55 miles per hour.
-I sat there for an hour and a half, the Police Officer could verify this, people when they're pulling out of Granite Quarry increase their speed rapidly; whether it's an eighteen-wheeler or a dump truck or whatever it is.
+I sat there for an hour and a half, the Police Officer could verify this, people when they're pulling out of Granite Quarry increase their speed rapidly; whether it's an eighteen- wheeler or a dump truck or whatever it is.